 December is here!
 And with it, holiday celebrations, get “togethers,” parties, dining, presents, choirs, but more importantly, the historic celebration of the birth of Jesus.
 So, Merry Christmas!
 The links are for the month of November but I will add one or two about gift ideas for designers at the end of the post.
 Because hey, giving gifts to designers is not easy, right?
 By including them, you can send those links to relatives.
 Right?
 Make sure to scroll to the end so you can get the links with gift suggestions.

 Yes, I always include something about sketching.
 Let me start with this.
 I am conducting a study about sketching titled Exploring Beliefs and Practices about Sketching in Higher Education and in the Design Profession.
 I am only 15 responses away from my goal.
 Would you help me get there?
 I need to close it by Monday December 12.
 So, please take part and spread the word.
 Here is survey.
 Click here if the image below does not work.

-- Architizer runs a series of articles showcasing sketchbooks from different designers titled Architects’ Sketchbooks.
+- that site Architizer runs a series of articles showcasing sketchbooks from different designers titled Architects’ Sketchbooks.
 This last month they showed Oscar Niemeyer’s sketches.
 Gorgeous work!

 Have you had a chance to read my two articles published this month on Smashing Magazine?
 Then, you must!

 - Brush Lettering: It Only Gets Better After Practice Part 1

 - Brush Lettering: It Only Gets Better After Practice Part 2 And grab some freebies too!

 - Have you seen the mannequin challenge?
 It is the latest viral rage.
 Take a look at this article by the NYT and with it some examples.
 From a gymnastic team to football teams, everybody is into the mannequin challenge.

 - How about cards showcasing words from other languages that can’t be translated?
 Take a look at this card set titled: Untranslatable Words Card Set.
 It could make for a nice Christmas gift too!